haiku/website/content/about/faq.md

 Check out our [Haiku Slideshow](/slideshows/) and the [Haiku Movies](/about/movies) pages.

 ### Can I use Haiku as my primary Operating System?
 Yes!
-Although the OS is still considered "beta" and is under heavy development, it is reasonably stable and can be used to perform most daily tasks such as browsing the web writing and reading e-mails, or listening to music and watching videos.
+Although the OS is still considered "beta", it is reasonably stable and can be used to perform most daily tasks such as browsing the web writing and reading e-mails, or listening to music and watching videos.
 We strongly recommend that you make backups of your personal files regularly.

 ### Can Haiku connect to the Internet?
 Yes!
-We reuse network drivers from FreeBSD, so most network cards will work on Haiku out of the box.
-Haiku includes an e-mail client and a web browser by default, and you can install other network-enabled applications.
+We reuse network drivers from FreeBSD, so most network adapters will work on Haiku out of the box.
+Haiku includes an e-mail client and a web browser, and you can install other network-enabled applications.

 ### What is the status of wireless internet connections?
 Wireless drivers are supported by our FreeBSD compatibility layer as well, and they should also work fine.
 You can connect to WEP, WPA, WPA2,